robert-hoekstra/BlokTech/ClassNotes/WC_PT_aantekeningen.md

 ## Job Story

-	When I am going to gym I want to meet dating canditates so I can work towards a fine relationship When I am working out I want to meet people that also work out so I can workout together with people that are working out.
+	When I am going to the gym I want to meet other gym members that are within the same area so I can work towards a serious relationship
+	When I am working out I want to meet people that also work out so I can workout together with people that are working out.
 	When I am working out at the gym I want to meet other people without interupting my workout So I can keep on working out.
-	When I am attending a gym class I want to attend it with fit people so I can date them after the workout
+	When I am attending a gym class I want to attend it with fit people so I can date them after the workout When I am planning my workouts I want to find potential partners to workout with so I can have a date while doing something we both like.
+	When I am in an online dating environment I want to easily find potential candidates so I can spend more time working out.
+	When I am going to workout I want to meet people with a similar schedule so I can meet new people and workout together.

+	When I am going to meet new people I want to update my profile so I can show others when I am available to workout.
+	When I am searching for gympartners I want to describe what kind of lifter I am so other people can match with my profile.